kubernetes/website/content/en/blog/_posts/2024-01-07-Kubernetes-Networking-Architecture-Blog/index.md

 ## Routing

-Routing in Linux is quite simple.
+Routing in Linux follows the classic approach, as usual.
 Let's delve directly into Kubernetes routing.
 First, you should be aware that in Kubernetes, there are several IP address blocks